ROCm/omniperf/docs/install/core-install.rst

 .. note::

-   Omniperf will use the first verion of ``Python3`` found in your system's ``PATH``.
+   Omniperf will use the first version of ``Python3`` found in your system's ``PATH``.
 If the default version of Python3 is older than 3.8, you may need to update your system's ``PATH`` to point to a newer version of Python3.